The Trans Woman Voice Questionnaire (TWVQ)

 I need permission to translate the questionnaire into another language, but do I need permission to validate the questionnaire?

-You do not need permission to validate the questionnaire however you may want to let us know of your intentions in case we are aware of a similar project already underway.
+While you must seek permission from the first author to translate the questionnaire (email@example.com), you do not need permission to validate the questionnaire however, you may want to let us know of your intentions in case we are aware of a similar project already underway.
+If you believe that your validation process will result in modifications to the authorised translation then please contact Georgia to discuss.
 Please note that if you are validating the questionnaire you should clearly identify the gender positioning of the population that you are recruiting.
 This will allow for valid comparisons with current findings or new information about the use of the questionnaire with people of a range of gender identities.

 Voice Care for Teachers – DVD

 by Dr Alison Russell, Dr Jenni Oates and Ms Cecilia Pemberton

 The Voice Care for Teachers DVD provides you with the information you need to look after your voice.